 11.1 Simulating evolution

-To generate a population with variation, we choose initial genotypes at random; later we will explore mechanisms that generate or increase variation.
+To generate variation, we create a population with a variety of genotypes; later we will explore mechanisms that create or increase variation.

 Finally, to generate differential survival and reproduction, we define a function that maps from each genotype to a fitness, where fitness is a quantity related to the ability of an agent to survive or reproduce.